BrandonLRobinson1/tsDraw/README.md

 Getting Started
 ---------------

-1) Make sure you are on the branch - feature/talk-space-ticket-number.
+1) Make sure you are on the branch (if you're cloning from Github) - feature/talk-space-ticket-number.

 2) In the server folder, you will need to create a .env file.
 You are more than welcome to use the following credentials.